ekingery/py-coding-exercise/README.md

  - The code we're providing you isn't perfect.
 Change it where you need to.
 Thoughtful critiques are welcome.

 Happy Hacking!

-   \- The KH Team
+&ensp; &ndash; The KH Team